-SESSION DESCRIPTION: The goal of the session is to connect the mission statement and observable performance expectations with your planned program evaluation.
+SESSION DESCRIPTION: The goal of the session is to connect the mission statement and observable performance expectations with program evaluation - to collect, analyze and use information to continuously improve your graduate degree program.
 For every NASPAA member who attends this session, we review how you strategically manage your program through the development of the mission statement, performance expectations and program evaluation.
 In this session, you review your mission statement and your program goals as well as describe your ability to make strategic choices and programmatic changes that promote public service values in your graduate degree program.
 As you think about the program's performance expectations, we will discuss how you analyze the relationship between program curriculum and student competency.
 Distinguishing between course- and program-level outcomes is as important as your approach to measuring learning outcomes.
-How you promote diversity and inclusion in your curriculum and among faculty and students is also an important focus for this session.
+How you promote diversity in your curriculum and a climate of inclusion among faculty and students is also an important focus for this session.